-- 1. Admission Application: Begin the application process by completing the Church Growth program application. - 2.
-Application/Enrollment fee: Submit the \$50 (USD) non-refundable application/enrollment fee. - 3.
-Continued involvement as a facilitator for a T-Net Training Center (study group). - 4.
-Successful completion of the Diploma in Pastoral Ministry program with the following results: - ✓ Two or more Outreach DBS house churches. - ✓ Personally recruited at least two Tier 1 Training Center participants from the prospect list. - ✓ Coached two Tier 1 students at least twice during each term. - √ Training Center team member and taught/facilitated at least 10% of Tier 1. - ✓ Taught Course 6 or CM C-6 to 3 total students or 2 students from the applicant's prospect list. - Your T-Net Training Center students have multiplied to at least two (2) centers or two (2) times the number of students.
+- 1. Admission Application: Begin the application process by completing the program application. - 2.
+Application/Enrollment fee: Submit the \$50 (USD) non-refundable application/enrollment fee. - Continued involvement as a facilitator for a T-Net Training Center (study group).
+3 - Successful completion of the 3-year 90-semester credit Diploma in Missional Leadership program with the 4. following results:

+- Two or more Outreach DBS house churches.
+Personally recruited at least two Tier 1 Training Center participants from the prospect list. - ✓ Coached two Tier 1 students at least twice during each term. - $\checkmark$ Training Center team member and taught/facilitated at least 10% of Tier 1. - Taught Course 6 or CM C-6 to 3 total students or 2 students from the applicant's prospect list. - Your T-Net Training Center students have multiplied to at least two (2) centers or two (2) times the number of students.